-Why would each of us want and need an Ann Arbor massage?
+Why would each of us want and need a massage?

 Our lives are different and unique.
-We have different jobs, whether at home or in an office, where we try to balance our daily responsibilities and goals with our basic human need for rest and relaxation.
+We have different jobs, whether at home or in an office.
+We try to balance our daily responsibilities and goals with our basic human need for rest and relaxation.
 For some of us, achieving this balance is a constant struggle and contributes greatly to the amount of stress we experience.
 Despite our lifestyle differences we all have one thing in common, stress.

-Making an appointment for an Ann Arbor massage has never been more important.
+Making an appointment for a massage with Thrive Ann Arbor Massage Therapy has never been more important.

-Otherwise, our stress spills onto our loved ones and fellow employees alike, on our neighbors and on complete strangers who beat us to the grocery checkout or cut in front of us while we are driving.
+Our stress can spill onto our loved ones and fellow employees alike — on our neighbors and on complete strangers who beat us to the grocery checkout or cut in front of us while we are driving.
 Our fast-paced world assaults our minds and bodies in multiple ways, and none of them are good.
-A typical person may check their smartphone eighty-five times a day.
+A typical person may check their smartphone 85 times a day.
 Think of this typical person as stressed.
 Americans as a total population check their smartphones eight billion times a day.
 That is industrial strength stress!